 This short film touches on the shop’s history and how it came to be, and still is part of Preston’s backbone.
 We are very happy about it because it also includes other friends and luminaries such as:

 Marcus Parnell our first manager, singer songwriter of the legendary Dandelion Adventure, and no holds barred superstar.

 Nick Brown of the Membranes, Clawfist Records Label, and Intoxica Records Shop owner, who was about the only person in London to reply to our demos, not only to encourage us as a group starting out, but setting out the blueprint to develop.

 David Chambers, a Local Preston fanzine writer who took it upon himself to play drums in the early years of Cornershop because he was more into us than we were – I also DJ’d with David for a few years, and that brings us to the Star of the Show, Action Records.
 Time is tight, please pass it on.

-selected for you by Tjinder & Ben, the audio equivalent of green shoots, rays of sunshine & pink blossoms.
-Some punjabi folk, 60’s garage, contemporary psych with The Smoking Trees & Sudden Death of Stars, an orchestral version of ‘Here Comes The Sun’ for good measure, and we finish with Jacques Brel.
+Selected for you by Tjinder & Ben, the audio equivalent of green shoots, rays of sunshine & pink blossoms.
+Some punjabi folk, 60’s garage, contemporary psych with The Smoking Trees & Sudden Death of Stars, some Ween, Alabama Shakes, Gap Dream, Jonathan Richman and more.

 Cornershop are pleased to announce rare live dates and a summer of festival projects.